NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/OperationDefinitions/DocumentReference-generate.page.md

 ## {{page-title}}

-This operation is a customization of the R5 [generate operation for DocumentReference](https://www.hl7.org/fhir/R5/documentreference-operation-generate.html).
+This operation is a customization of the R5 <a href="https://www.hl7.org/fhir/R5/documentreference-operation-generate.html" target="_blank">generate operation for DocumentReference</a>.

 It will take in a URL (either DRS or presigned URL) for a Genomic Data file, optionally pulls the file into a common data store, generates a DRS URL if this has not already been assigned, and creates a DocumentReference resource to hold the URL and associated metadata.